AimanLF/Team_13/ReadMe.md

 4 0.067|0.208|0.287|0.438  0.088|0.196|0.311|0.405  0.106|0.222|0.279|0.393
   ACG|ACA|ATA|ATG          ACT|ACA|AGA|GCA          ACG|AGA|AGT|AAA
 ```
 Each line corresponds to one generation, the first column is the generation number (i.e. time), each subsequent column represents a replica of the simulation where each is represented by the frequencies of the alleles in the population (separated by '|').
-If a fasta fi le was provided as input, the last line indicates the calculated alleles.
+If a fasta file was provided as input, the last line indicates the calculated alleles.

 ## Understand the tests
 To execute the tests, type the command: